NickStafford2/DependencyInspection/README.md

 # Running Development Server

 ```
-poetry run flask run
+poetry run quart run
 ```

 # ToDo

 Add additional notes here.
 We should use Github tasks.
-Change React app configuration to compile to a static folder in Flask Change React dev server to connect to flask proxy.
+Change React app configuration to compile to a static folder in quart Change React dev server to connect to quart proxy.

 We should consider carefully if we want to commit poetry.toml to git.
 In the future, later, it may have sensitive user-specific information.